-Mucenici - Moldavian or Romanian pastries soaked in syrup and topped with honey and walnuts, these soft and fluffy pastries are really addictive.
+Mucenici: These Moldavian or Romanian pastries are soaked in syrup and topped with honey and walnuts; they are soft, fluffy, and really addictive.

 You will not be able to stop eating these Mucenici or Romanian pastries.
 Just one more, just one more until you are so full, you won't be able to move anymore.

-They are sooooo good, so worth your time and so worth all the calories they contain.
-The first time I've made them, there were about 40 of them on two large baking trays.
+They are so good, so worth your time, and so worth all the calories they contain.
+The first time I made them, there were about 40 of them on two large baking sheets.

-They are not particularly large, but still, I thought there's no way we could possibly eat them all between 4 adults and 3 kids.
-I was already thinking about the possibility of freezing them later... but I was so wrong: there were only 3 of them left in the evening...
+They are not particularly large, but still, I thought there was no way we could possibly eat them all between four adults and three kids.
+I was already thinking about the possibility of freezing them later, but I was so wrong: there were only three of them left in the evening.

 What are Mucenici?

-Moldavian or Romanian pastries made with yeast, soaked in syrup, glazed with honey, and sprinkled with walnuts, some of the best pastries ever!
+Moldavian or Romanian pastries made with yeast, soaked in syrup, glazed with honey, and sprinkled with walnuts are some of the best pastries ever!

-- Water, sugar, honey and walnuts.
-The rum aroma is optional, but nice.
+Topping: Water, sugar, honey and walnuts.
+The rum aroma is optional but nice.
 Some like it, some don't.
+More honey and walnuts?
+Check out this Walnut Cake with Candied Walnuts or these Oat Honey Banana Muffins.

-- Knead the risen dough shortly and divide it into 40 small balls.
+- Step #2: Knead it briefly and divide it into 40 small balls.

-- Form the second batch while the first one is baking.
+- Step #5: Place them carefully on a baking sheet and brush them with egg-milk mixture.
+Form the second batch while the first one is baking.

 Tips for making Mucenici

-- You can make the yeast dough without the food processor as well.
-Place the flour in a very large bowl, proof the yeast on top, add the rest of the ingredients and mix well with a spoon.
-Knead the dough thoroughly, until elastic and smooth.
-This might take about 10 minutes, so a food processor is always my first choice.
+To make the yeast dough without a stand mixer, place the flour in a large bowl, proof the yeast on top, add the other ingredients, and mix well with a spoon.
+Knead the dough for about 10 minutes until it’s elastic and smooth.
+A stand mixer makes this easier, but it’s not necessary.

 How to store?

-Like all yeast pastries, mucenici are best served fresh, on the day you baked them.
-They can be served warm or at room temperature.
+Like all yeast pastries, mucenici are best served fresh on the day they’re baked.
+They can be enjoyed warm or at room temperature.

-Wrap the leftovers in clean kitchen towels, they will still be nice the next day.
+Wrap any leftovers in clean kitchen towels, and they’ll be ok until the next day.

 Ingredients